 This article is the second in a series of Oracle Data Cloud articles about brand safety.
 You can read the first article here.

 One of the toughest challenges when ensuring brand safety is determining what’s considered “safe,” as this is entirely subjective and often highly specific.
-A conservative brand may blacklist sites with edgy content, while a forward-focused brand might find its exact audience in those same places.
+A conservative brand may blocklist sites with edgy content, while a forward-focused brand might find its exact audience in those same places.

 However, such a broad-brushed example misses the more nuanced reality of brand safety today, and ignores a few key facts marketers cannot afford to forget.

 It’s the same aspect of human nature that fuels rubbernecking on the freeway after an accident: people are curious creatures.
-Brands can miss a lot of opportunities when they blacklist sites or create mile-long keyword blocking lists for fear of controversy.
+Brands can miss a lot of opportunities when they blocklist sites or create mile-long keyword blocking lists for fear of controversy.

 And high demand among cautious brand marketers can drive up pricing on sites considered safe, even if those “ultra-safe” pages might draw less traffic.
 Brand safety fear is healthy, but too much of it can be costly and lead to lackluster results.

 There are plenty of scenarios demonstrating this fact—airline ads next to news stories about plane crashes, candy commercials preceding those about dental care and cavities, and so on.
 Safety is about page content and context, not URLs.
-It’s almost certain that every carefully screened and selected site on a URL-based whitelist could serve up more than one embarrassing matchup.
+It’s almost certain that every carefully screened and selected site on a URL-based allowlist could serve up more than one embarrassing matchup.

 There are plenty of sites that all brands will want to avoid out in the Wild West of the World Wide Web.
 But the vast majority of web addresses, or URLs, offer a combination of acceptable and unacceptable content.
 As a result, navigating the vast ocean of dubious content requires detailed definitions of every brand and its audiences to determine what falls into the thumbs-up category and what is a big fat no-no.